 Attorney Stangl recently represented a client with an OWI 2nd, hit and run, resisting an officer and a refusal to submit to a chemical test case in State v.
 N.M., Dane County Case.
 Through his analysis of the case and experience in litigating constitutional issues Attorney Stangl believed that by the officer ordering his client out of his home that the officer constructively entered the home resulting in a warrantless entry and thus a violation of his client’s Fourth Amendment right against warrantless searches.
 He filed a motion to suppress and the matter was litigated and legal briefs by the defense and the State were submitted to the court.
 The trial court agreed with Attorney Stangl, finding that the officer constructively entered the home resulting in a warrantless search and granted the defense motion to suppress all evidence obtained as a result of that search.
 All charges against his client resulting from this incident were dismissed by the State.

 Attorney Stangl recently represented a client who was involved in a head on collision where both drivers received serious injuries.
 Some of the other driver’s injuries are unfortunately permanent.
-His client was charged with causing great bodily harm by the intoxicated use of a motor vehicle and causing great bodily harm by the use of a motor vehicle while operating with a prohibited alcohol concentration, serious felony charges.
+The client was charged with causing great bodily harm by the intoxicated use of a motor vehicle and causing great bodily harm by the use of a motor vehicle while operating with a prohibited alcohol concentration, serious felony charges.
 Luckily, neither of the drivers were killed.
 Attorney Stangl’s client registered an alcohol concentration of .15 and faced the likelihood of being sent to prison.
 Attorney Stangl put together an excellent defense which included a well regarded accident re-constructionist and the case was successfully settled shortly before jury trial.
 Remarkably, the most serious felony charges which each carried penalties of 12 years in prison and a twenty five thousand and 00/100 dollars ($25,000.00) fine were dismissed.
 His client was convicted of only misdemeanor offenses.

 Attorney Stangl represented an individual who failed to negotiate an exit ramp off of the Interstate and lost control of his vehicle.
 Open intoxicants were found in his vehicle and he had admitted to consuming alcohol while driving on a trip from Chicago.
 His car was totaled as a result of the accident and he was cited for operating while under the influence of an intoxicant and operating with a prohibited alcohol concentration.
 Attorney Stangl was able to demonstrate that his blood alcohol concentration was not at a prohibited level at the time of the accident and the case was resolved with an amendment off of the OWI-PAC 1st charges to a reckless driving conviction.
 Needless to say his client was thrilled with the result!